Fishing is an extremely popular activity on the Great Barrier Reef and it is included in many tourism operations in the Marine Park.

 What other requirements are there?

 There may also be some specific management arrangements in the areas where you go and you may have some specific conditions about fishing in your Marine Parks permit.
-Please make sure that you know your permit conditions.

 If you operate in the Whitsunday Planning Area (see Download Map), you will not be permitted to fish in the Conservation Park (yellow) Zone, unless your permit is specifically endorsed to allow it.
 Check your permit for details.